Berghopper/GAPGOM/README.md

 - [x] Adding documentation and mostly comply with package conventions.
 - [x] Become part of the Bioconductor repository.
 - [] Add geneset analysis for scoring expression similarities.
 - [] Add chromosomal distance correlations on top of regular scoring.
+(THIS IS ALREADY ADDED AS CONCEPT SCRIPT)
 - [] Along with the previously two mentioned GREAT-like features, include Enrichr into the pipeline.
+(THIS IS ALREADY ADDED AS CONCEPT SCRIPT)
 - [] Added AnnotationHub intergration so more annotation data can be used.

 # Building package from scratch